accesscode-2-1/ice-cream-sandwich/unit-0/week-7.md

 **Jorge**

-* Last week’s goal:
+* Last week’s goal: catch up with homework
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): With help from students, TAs and Teaching Fellows I successfully completed all my homework
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I felt like everything went pretty well.
+I made an effort of trying to come to office hours everyday after work.
+I felt like the bootcamp exercises were really helpful
-* What is your goal for next week?:
+* What is your goal for next week?: start unit-1 having a clear grasp of all the basics.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can):  i think I am getting the basics pretty clear, but I need to practice more to get my knowledge stronger

 **Anna**